Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Discussions

-It can be observed from Table~\ref{tableB} that the proposed controller customized for Ring-LWE based cryptosystems carries less amount of computations compared to the methods of \cite{Teranishi} and \cite{Kim22TAC}.
+It can be observed from Table~\ref{tableB} that the proposed controller in Section~\ref{sec:rlwe} requires less amount of computations compared to the methods of \cite{Teranishi} and \cite{Kim22TAC}.
 Although the communication load of our design is greater than that of \cite{Teranishi}, it can also be reduced to $6p$ by applying relinearization, which increases the number of scalar multiplications to $O((n+d)p\log p)$.
 Still, the computation load is less than that of \cite{Teranishi}.
-When the plant is a single-input single-output system, the controller of \cite{Kim22TAC} exhibits the least communication load, however, it becomes inefficient as the dimension of either the input or output grows.